influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/monitor-an-influxenterprise-cluster.md

   password = "supersecret" #💥
 ```

-Telegraf's [system stats](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/system) input plugin is enabled by default and requires no additional configuration.
+The [Telegraf System input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/system) is enabled by default and requires no additional configuration.
 The input plugin automatically collects monitoring information about your data node, including CPU, disk, and memory usage data.
-The enabled input plugins are located in the `INPUT PLUGINS` section of the configuration file; for example, here's the section that controls the CPU data collection:
+Enabled input plugins are configured in the `INPUT PLUGINS` section of the configuration file; for example, here's the section that controls the CPU data collection:

 ```
 ###############################################################################